MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items-view.md

 You can change your vote any time.

 > [!NOTE]
-> **Prerequisites**: Engagement must have commenting configured for the work item.
+> **Prerequisites**: Engagement must have voting configured for the work item.
 This step is performed by engagement owner.

 ## How to comment on feedback
 1. Open overview page for the engagement that feedback belongs to